It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Audible recommendations lists

-The Audible algorithm is excellent at predicting what kind of books you would like.
+The algorithm is excellent at predicting what kind of books on Audible you would like to grab.
 It bases its recommendations on the previous titles you picked or recently browsed through.
 Moreover, you can jump between different categories, where you always find something new and exciting.

 Clips and bookmarks – so you can go back to your favorite parts

 Audible has an easy way for you to bookmark your favorite parts and come back to them later on.
-Now, if you find a fascinating passage within an audiobook, you can also bookmark it and even add a note.
+Now, if you find a fascinating passage when using the audiobook app, you can also bookmark it and even add a note.

 Audible Wishlist – your treasure trove of bookish desires